Flying-foxes and commercial orchards

 - wrap the carcass in at least two plastic bags before disposing of it

 - wash your hands thoroughly with soap and water afterwards

 If carcasses are buried, they should be buried at a minimum depth of 15cm to avoid scavengers digging them up.

 If you have concerns or questions about disposing of dead flying-foxes, contact your local council for advice on waste management in your area.
 In some situations, wildlife care groups might also be able to provide advice or assistance if they have resources available.

 Any dead flying-foxes which are banded should be reported to the Australian Bird and Bat Banding Scheme .
 If you find a banded flying-fox, do not attempt to read or remove the band yourself.
 Instead, call your local Licensed fauna rehabilitation group.

 Other flying-fox websites

-The Commonwealth Department of Sustainability, Environment, Water, Population and Communities (SEWPAC) has nationally focussed flying-fox information, including:
+The Commonwealth Department of the Environment has nationally-focused flying-fox information, including: